 Project Overview

-The client wanted to investigate the opportunities of building the ecosystem of data collecting, primary processing, transmission, storage, and post-processing via Long Range technology at the maximum possible distances.
+The customer expressed interest in opportunities of building the ecosystem of data collecting, primary processing, transmission, storage, and post-processing via Long Range technology at the maximum possible distances.

-The client used a traditional network system powered by the battery, which distributes data through the LTE network.
+The client utilized a traditional network system that was powered by the battery, which distributed data through the LTE network.
 Each transmission was costly and the batteries had gone fast.

-• Wide coverage range 6km for urban and 15km for suburban areas.
+- the wider coverage range (6 km for urban and 15 km for suburban areas);

-• Less power consumed, so the battery lasts for a longer duration (1-5 years without recharging, depending on the data rate).
+- less power consumption, so the battery lasts for a longer duration (1–5 years without recharging, depending on the data rate);

-• Uses solar panels for recharging and works autonomously.
+- LoRa technology uses solar panels for recharging and works autonomously;

-• Uses 433 MHz and the widest band for signal transmission, which provides the greatest sensitivity at a fairly low communication speed.
+- the system uses 433 MHz and the widest band for signal transmission, which provides the greatest sensitivity at a fairly low communication speed;

 PROJECT DETAILS